OAXFoundation/oaxfoundation.github.io/_posts/2022-11-9-Another-Edition-of-Regulatory-Updates-From-Around-the-World.md

 Furthermore, the cross border nature of digital assets and metaverses make it difficult for regulators to work in silo.
 Urging from the IMF for a ‘Global Regulatory Framework’ earlier this year resonated strongly when we consider the way digital assets work.
 The summary below of key movements by different jurisdictions around the world demonstrates how wide the gap is between different countries and the confusion that exists in this space.
 While OECD has been working on a framework to increase international transparency for G20 members with regards to tax evasion, exclusion of any country, even if only with regards to taxation, should be avoided if we want to work on tackling the management of digital assets in a comprehensive manner.
 And international regulation needs to move quickly.
 South Korea had expressed earlier this year that they wanted to wait for other global regulatory bigwigs to take the first step before issuing their own crypto regulation but as time continues to tick and the additional pressure they’ve been receiving since the Terra Luna event earlier this year, the Digital Asset Basic Act in turn might be pushed ahead by early next year.

-With so many countries weighing in, we’ve only done a snapshot for an overview of this space.
+With so many countries weighing in, we’ve only done a snapshot for an overview of this space. <br><br>

 ![]({{ site.baseurl }}/img/blog-images/OAX-Regulations-Infographic.png)